Prakashpathak984/Minor-Project/README.md

 # Minor-Project
-This is the first repo
+This is the first repo i am making on git